-1. Intoxication, as determined by instrumentation, or by behavioral or physical manifestations.
+1. Intoxication (resulting in a student’s arrest or transport to the hospital), as determined by instrumentation, or by behavioral or physical manifestations.
 Any student under the age of 21 with a blood alcohol level of 0.02% or higher will be considered to be intoxicated.

-B. Violations of the University Drug Policy, including but not limited to, use, being under the influence of, possession, or distribution of narcotic or other controlled substances except as permitted by law, and the possession or use of drug paraphernalia.
+B. Violations of the University Drug Policy, including but not limited to, use, being under the influence of, possession, or distribution of narcotic or other controlled substances except as permitted by law.

 University Administrators University Police Honor Council

-Residence Life Staff Faculty Student Conduct Responsibility Board (SCRiB)
+Residence Life Staff Faculty Student Conduct Responsibility Board (SCRB)

 1. Unauthorized entry into a file for any purpose.

 3. Unauthorized use of another individual’s identification and password.

 4. Use of computing facilities to interfere with the work of another student, faculty member, or University official.

 5. Use of computing facilities to interfere with the normal operating procedures of the University computing system.